ARV-NAV/AVVS/README.md

 6) Create a login name and click 'Next' *(Note: this name is so Mathworks can Identify specific devices currently logged in)*

-7) Select an installation destination folder and click next *(Note: if you select an instalation folder other then the default, you may need to add the new location to you PATH variable)*
+7) Select an installation destination folder and click next *(Note: if you select an instalation folder other then the default, you may need to add the new location to your PATH variable)*

 8) Ensure the following four products are selected, then click 'Next'